user999987/MY_NOTES/data-intensive application/04_konwledge_points.md

 # Encoding and Evolution
 In this chapter we will look at several formats for encoding data, including JSON, XML, Protocol Buffers, Thrift, and Avro.
-In particular, we will look at how they han‐ dle schema changes and how they support systems where old and new data and code need to coexist.
+In particular, we will look at how they handle schema changes and how they support systems where old and new data and code need to coexist.
 We will then discuss how those formats are used for data storage and for communication: in web services, Representational State Transfer (REST), and remote procedure calls (RPC), as well as message-passing systems such as actors and message queues.

 ## Formats for Encoding Data
 Programs usually work with data in (at least) two different representations: